mongodb/docs/source/includes/migration-pr-compose.rst

      mongo <mongodb-connection-string> -u <mongodb-username> -p --authenticationDatabase admin

 * The database user from your source cluster that you will use to perform the migration has the required MongoDB roles.

+  - The :authrole:`readAnyDatabase` role.
+  - The :authrole:`clusterMonitor` role.
+  - The :authrole:`backup` role.

-  The user must have the :authrole:`clusterMonitor` and :authrole:`backup` roles.
-To verify that the database user that you intend to use for migration has the appropriate roles, run the :manual:`db.getUser() </reference/method/db.getUser/>` command against the admin database.
+  To verify that the database user that will run the Live Migration process has these roles, run the :manual:`db.getUser()
+  </reference/method/db.getUser/>` command on the ``admin`` database.

   .. code-block:: javascript